Skip to main content

 0.2020%

 Recipes can include other recipes.
 Use sub-recipes for preparations that are reused in several dishes.
-Examples:
+When adding a sub-recipe line:

 Sub-recipeUsed in